-This means you can run your Lambda functions, store data to DynamoDB tables, feed events, put your application behind an API Gateway, and a bunch of other things.
+This means you can run your Lambda functions, store test data to DynamoDB tables, feed events, put your application behind an API Gateway, and a bunch of other things.
 All of it happens on your local machine, without ever talking to the Cloud.

 4. Resilience Testing

 According to Michael Sage of Gremlin, when doing performance testing, we software testers are accustomed to exercising our applications based on the traffic we're sending to it.

 So, you test to see how the application responds to a particular load profile, or maybe a soak test over many days, or a stress test.

 But with Resilience Testing, we can introduce faults or inject failure modes to understand further how our applications respond to that kind of stress.